 Other high points in the history of the School System include the addition of bus transportation in 1974, several building renovations and technology updates and the restructuring of the schools in 1993, which created two kindergarten through third grade schools, two fourth through sixth grade schools and one seventh through ninth grade schools.
 In 2011, the System underwent another reorganization.
 Currently, the Athens City Schools System includes two Pre-K through second grade schools, two third through fifth grade schools and one sixth through eighth grade school.

 Leadership for the System throughout the years has remained consistent in providing excellence for the students it serves.
 Superintendents for the System have included Professor J.C.
 Ridenour, Mrs. Hazel Bacon, Professor W.F.
-Whitaker, Dr. Robin Pierce,Dr. Craig Rigell, and Robert Greene.
-In 2015, Dr. Melanie Miller, current Director of Schools, joined the Athens City Schools System.Mission and Core Beliefs
+Whitaker, Dr. Robin Pierce,Dr. Craig Rigell, Robert Greene and Dr. Melanie Miller.

 - Each student is a valued individual with unique physical, social, emotional, intellectual, and cultural needs.